Mrmachine3/DPU-DSC430/HW2/top-down.md

 **plot_stem() function**:
 This function displays a text representation of the stem and leaf plot chart

+### Design Considerations
+- What are the important steps in displaying a stem-and leaf plot?
+- How will your main function be organized?
+- How many levels does your design have?
+Choose one of the lower level functions to describe in more detail.

+### Implementation Considerations
+- How is your main function organized?
+- How does your program automatically determine how many digits the stems and leaves should have?
+- Show the loop(s) were your print out the stem-and-leaf plot and briefly explain how it works.
+- The data files provided are very “friendly”.
+How would you design a datafile to confound your program?

+### Top Down Design Diagram

 ![Stem and Leaf Plot Mermaid Diagram](mermaid.png)